-Overall Jan 1 thru Mar 31, 2011 To Date
+Overall Apr 1 thru Jun 30, 2012 To Date

-Total Projected Budget from All Sources N/A \$13,102,050.00
+Total Projected Budget from All Sources N/A \$7,102,050.00

+Total Budget \$0.00 \$7,102,050.00

+Total Obligated \$0.00 \$7,102,050.00

-Total CDBG Program Funds Budgeted N/A \$7,102,050.00
+Total Funds Drawdown \$0.00 \$43,896.12

 Program Funds Drawdown \$0.00 \$43,896.12

+Program Income Drawdown \$0.00 \$0.00

-Program Funds Obligated \$0.00 \$7,102,050.00
+Program Income Received \$0.00 \$0.00

-Program Funds Expended \$0.00 \$43,896.12
+Total Funds Expended \$0.00 \$43,896.12

 Lower Manhattan Development Corporation, NYC Economic \$0.00 \$43,896.12

 Match Contributed \$0.00 \$0.00

-Program Income Received \$0.00 \$0.00

-Program Income Drawdown \$0.00 \$0.00

 PROJECT DESCRIPTION: On June 11, 2009, the LMDC Board authorized a reduction in the amount of the Subrecipent Agreement, which reduced the amount for the Fulton Corridor streetscape and streetwall improvement project in the Subrecipient Agreement from \$7,788,000 to \$7,102,050.
 The amendment to Partial Action Plan 12 reflecting that reduction is posted on the LMDC website.
-This program will enhance the pedestrian and vehicular movement in the portals leading to Fulton Street, including John Street from William Street to South Street to enhance the connection to Burling Slip.
+This program will enhance the pedestrian and vehicular movement in the portals leading to Fulton Street, including John Street from William Street to South Street to enhance the connection to Burling Slip.On January 26, 2012, the LMDC Board authorized a Partial Action Plan 12 and Subrecipient Agreement amendment to include an additional three blocks of Spruce Street between Park Row and Gold Street in the streetscape project.
+Partial Action Plan 12 was amended to include the additional blocks and posted on LMDC&rsquos website on March 12, 2012.
 The streetscape and streetwall improvements are part of the Fulton Corridor Revitalization Program.
 Potential improvements include new sidewalks and curbs, roadway resurfacing, street furniture, light poles, wayfinding signage, landscaping, seating, plantings and increased open space along Fulton Street between Gold and Pearl Streets.